Get E-Book

 if (err) console.error(err.code);

-});The callback can report local errors such as DNS failure, invalid address family, oversized datagram, closed socket state, or platform send failure.
+The callback can report local errors such as DNS failure, invalid address family, oversized datagram, closed socket state, or platform send failure.
 It cannot report application-level handling by the peer.
 The receiver may be absent.
 A firewall may drop the packet.
 The remote process may be overloaded.
-The local callback can still fire with null.
+The local callback can still run with no error.

-Send buffering also differs from TCP streams.
-TCP can hold a byte stream in a send buffer and apply flow control against the peer's receive window.
+Send buffering also works differently from TCP streams.
+TCP has a byte stream, peer flow control, and drain behavior.
 UDP sends are individual datagram requests.
 The OS may queue them briefly, but there is no per-peer receive-window negotiation and no stream drain signal.
-Node v24 exposes send queue inspection methods for dgram sockets, but those only describe local queued send requests.
-They do not describe remote delivery.

 Sending Datagrams

 socket.send() sends one UDP datagram payload.
-For an unconnected UDP socket, you pass the message, destination port, and destination address.
+For an unconnected UDP socket, pass the message, destination port, and destination address.

 const socket = dgram.createSocket('udp4');